igrahul19/Health-tracker.py-Rahul-Raj-25BAI11096/README.md

 Provides a simple and interactive console-based menu for easy navigation.
 8. Input Validation:-
 Handles invalid or incorrect inputs to prevent errors and ensure smooth execution.

+Prerequisites:

+Python 3.x installed on your system.

+How to Use:

+Save the Python code into a file named health tracker.py (or any preferred name).

+Open your terminal or command prompt.

+Navigate to the directory where you saved the file.

+Run the script using the following command:

+bash python health tracker.py

+Follow the on-screen prompts to select an operation and enter your name,weight,height.